 I can completely understand the desire to avoid conflict in a divorce.
 We all hear horror stories about divorce cases that get out of control and end up leading to situations that escalate and destroy relationships and families.
 However, you have to balance concerns like that against the need to defend your interests, those of your children, and your post-divorce life.
 There is no merit and no benefit to avoiding conflict for no other reason than being uncomfortable with it.
 Rather, you should prepare a plan, act intentionally, and surround yourself with a team who can help you overcome your concerns rather than accept a settlement that is not beneficial to you or your children.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great opportunity to learn more about Texas family law and how your family's circumstances would be impacted by the law in a child custody or divorce case.
+These consultations are a great opportunity to learn more about Texas family law and how the law would impact your family's circumstances in a child custody or divorce case.